Eating Disorders Treatment Program

 - Conflicting social messages about nutrition and extreme thinness can influence the development and treatment of eating disorders.

-Lindner Center of HOPE creates individualized eating disorder treatment plans to help patients succeed
+Lindner Center of HOPE’s center for eating disorders creates individualized treatment plans to help patients succeed

 Every patient begins successful treatment with a thorough initial assessment and consultation with a licensed therapist.
 This initial assessment is generally covered by major insurance plans.